-State Legislative History: 1997-2012
+State Legislative History: 1997-2016

 Florida was the first state to enact such a broad public access law in April 1997 (Chapter 34 of 1997).
-As of 2001, all fifty states, listed below, had enacted defibrillator use laws or adopted regulations.

 In 2003, Utah updated its AED law by establishing a statewide registry; while Virginia updated AED laws by deleting the requirement for registration.
 Alabama, Alaska, Colorado, Connecticut, Indiana, Kansas, Nebraska, Nevada, Tennessee and Texas also changed or expanded their AED laws.

 In 2004, AED laws were changed or expanded in Connecticut, Florida, Hawaii, Idaho, Illinois, Louisiana, Maine, Michigan, Missouri, New York, Ohio, Oklahoma and Rhode Island.
 The Illinois law (H. 4232) requires every physical fitness facility to have at least one AED on premises, by mid-July 2006, with exceptions.